i4web/sern-programming/README.md

 To fire JS on a specific page you will need to target the body class for that page by adding a name to the JSON.
 The theme will automatically add a class to your body tag that will be your page/project slug.
 Please note that all hyphens in the class must be changed to underscores in the JS (who-i-am becomes who_i_am).

 To give you an example, The archive page (aka your portfolio page) contains a class in the ``<body>`` tag called "archive".
-To target this specific I used the following code
+To target this specific class I used the following code

 ```
 archive:{